mouseless/json-concepts/specs/08-references/03-nested-references.md

 }
 ```

-When a recursive definition found, concepts shadow cannot express it without
+When a recursive definition exists, concepts shadow cannot express it without
 using a reference.
 So in case of recursion, it makes use of the `reference`
 keyword;